Minutes of the meeting held on Tuesday 16th June 2020 at 7pm via video conferencing

 28/20/PMC To receive an update on the CIM funded refurbishment works.

-A confidential report was received detailing the tender submissions received in response to the procurement process.
-All contractors who submitted an EOI met the H&S and Financial criteria to receive tender papers.
-The meeting heard that following the impact of COVID 19 and the implementation of officer delegated authority, agreement was given to the Project Coordinator to proceed with negotiations only, so as not to lose time.
-The meeting notes that these negotiations have been hampered by COVID 19 and the Committee is still not yet in a position to consider the returns or award a contract.
+A confidential report was received detailing the tender submissions in response to the procurement process.
+All contractors who submitted an EOI and met the H&S and financial criteria received tender papers.
+The meeting approved the town clerk’s agreement given to the Project Coordinator to proceed with negotiations only, based on the two identified companies that can be brought within budget and on the decisions of the refurbishment sub-committee, as minuted.
+The meeting noted that these negotiations have been hampered by COVID 19 and the Committee is therefore not yet in a position to fully consider the returns or award a contract..

 The meeting heard that the project was predicted to have taken 12 weeks, but it is reasonable to assume that this will be extended due to problems with supply chains and social distancing measures.

-The Committee agreed it was keen to avoid loss of income by bringing forward the works to coincide with this period of closure.
+The Committee agreed it was keen to avoid loss of income by bringing forward the works to coincide with the current period of closure and officers should take steps to achieve this where possible.

 It was proposed by Cllr Clayton, seconded by Cllr Harvey and resolved that the sum of £4476 saved from the changes to the alarm systems is put toward the expenditure on new fire safety works.